 Arrival Day in Cuba & Group Meeting

-If you are taking one of our tours, your tour guide will organize a short meeting on the arrival day for the tour at the base guesthouse for your tour.
+If you are taking one of our tours, your tour guide will organise a short meeting on the arrival day for the tour at the base guesthouse for your tour.
 In your guesthouse, ask about a note from your guide if one is not presented to you upon arrival.
 The first official group meeting is usually arranged for the morning of Day 2 of the tour by which time all group members will have arrived, as some flights can arrive late at night on Day 1.
 The tour guide will advise on the note what time and where you should meet the next morning if you do arrive late.

 Please note: Day 1 of our tours is set aside as an arrival day and no activities are planned, so you may arrive at any time.
 Similarly the last day is a departure day in which no activities are planned.